JingoBongo/creditworthiness_service/README.txt

 6. mark important functions and make them 'try except' rescue? proof

+NOTES TODO:
+LIFEPING CAN BE HIDEN AS FLASK CHILD CLASS

 How to run: start fuse.py

 **For now requirements.txt doesn't exist, this is a TODO